aannsshhgupta/Superstore-Dashboard/README.md

-Sure!
-Here's a refined version of your Sales Analysis & Forecasting Dashboard project summary in approximately 300 words:

----

 🚀 **Sales Analysis & Forecasting Dashboard in Power BI**

 I recently completed a comprehensive **Sales Analysis & Forecasting Dashboard** project using **Power BI**, leveraging the **Superstore Sales Dataset**.
 This project aimed to transform raw sales data into a dynamic, interactive dashboard that provides deep insights into business performance, customer behavior, and future trends.